 High-Priority Documents:

-• An updated resume or Curriculum Vitae (CV)
+• Updated resume or Curriculum Vitae (CV)

 • Current and valid state medical licenses

-• Federal Drug Enforcement Administration (DEA) Certificate(s)
+• Federal DEA Certificate(s)

-• Valid state-controlled substance registrations
+• State-controlled substance registrations

 • National Provider Identifier (NPI) confirmation letter